Ammonite Fossils: Extinct But Not Forgotten

 In addition to helping scientists and researchers index fossils, the ammonite fossils reveal climate information and the location of ancient seas.
 Researchers believe that they lived in shallow water, less than a quarter mile from the surface.
 Identifying locations that once belonged to bodies of water is a helpful indicator in the study of climate change.

-Shape of The Fossil
+Shape of the Ammonite Fossil

 The ammonite gets its name from the Greek god named Ammon, who had ram horns on the sides of his head.
 At least 10,000 species of ammonites existed.
 Along with varying shell designs, ammonites have different shapes.